Cognitivism (psychology): Basic principles of the cognitive theory and relevance to instructional design

 A behaviorist uses feedback (reinforcement) to change the behavior in the desired direction, while the cognitivist uses the feedback for guiding and supporting the accurate mental connections.

 For different reasons learners' task analyzers are critical to both cognitivists and behaviorists.
-Cognitivists look at the learner's predisposition to learning (How does the learner activate, maintain, and direct his/her learning?).
-Additionally, cognitivists examine the learner's 'how to design' instruction that it can be assimilated. (i.e., what about the learners existing mental structures?)
-In contrast, the behaviorists look at learners how to determine where the lesson should begin (i.e., at what level the learners are performing successfully?) and what are the most effective reinforcements (i.e., What are the consequences that are most desired by the learner?).
+Cognitivists look at the learner's predisposition to learning (How does the learner activate, maintain, and direct their learning?).
+Additionally, cognitivists examine the learners' 'how to design' instruction that it can be assimilated. (i.e., what about the learner's existing mental structures?)
+In contrast, the behaviorists look to determine where the lesson should begin (i.e., at what level the learners are performing successfully?) and what are the most effective reinforcements (i.e., What are the consequences that are most desired by the learner?).

 There are some specific assumptions or principles that direct the instructional design: active involvement of the learner in the learning process, learner control, metacognitive training (e.g., self-planning, monitoring, and revising techniques), the use of hierarchical analyses to identify and illustrate prerequisite relationships (cognitive task analysis procedure), facilitating optimal processing of structuring, organizing and sequencing information (use of cognitive strategies such as outlining, summaries, synthesizers, advance organizers etc.), encouraging the students to make connections with previously learned material, and creating learning environments (recall of prerequisite skills; use of relevant examples, analogies).